jurganson/AAWS/README.md

-# AAWS
-Automated Arduino Watering System
+# Automated Arduino Watering System
 This is simple approach to an automated watering system using an Arduino Pro Mini, three individual water pumps and recycled potentiometers.

 ## The overall system